 About Our Teachers

-With Founding Teacher Victor Byrd and Community Dharma Leaders Jane Broadwell, Brad Gibson, Khaydroup Zangmo, Cesar Seas, Tim Colohan, Susy Keely, Franz Manfredi & Robert Miller.
+Our Teachers and Community Dharma Leaders include: Jokai Blackwell, Tim Colohan, Jane Broadwell, Brad Gibson, Khaydroup Zangmo, Jampa Seas, Susy Keely, Franz Manfredi, and Robert Miller.

 We invite you to explore information about our Teachers as well as contact them with your questions or comments.